 Cryptocurrency

-A cryptocurrency is a form of virtual currency that uses cryptographic algorithms and blockchain to implement the classic functions of money: a store of value, unit of account and a medium of exchange.
-Popular examples include Bitcoin and Ethereum.
-Typically, cryptocurrencies are not backed by a centralized institution government authority.
+A cryptocurrency is a form of virtual currency that uses cryptographic algorithms and blockchain technology to implement the classic functions of money: store of value, unit of account, and medium of exchange.
+Unlike traditional currencies, cryptocurrencies typically operate without centralized institutional control.